RaVeR76/My-Vinyl-Answer/README.md

 #### Expectations

 * To enjoy the website layout and navigate freely with no issues
-*
+* Be able to search my vinyl collection by the various attributes
 * Contact options in case the user has found some bugs that need fixing
-* As a user, to be able to access their personal collection / database and make changes easily
+* For the user to be able to access their personal collection / database and make changes easily

 ### **Design Choices**

+I am going to slip out of my comfort zone with this project and I'm going to use the framework Bulma, on the recommendation of my mentor.
+He wants me to push myself and try new things so I'll give it a go for sure.
+I just want it to be a simple and easy on the eye .... nothing too adventurous or loud !
+It will be a multi page website so that the user can click between pages to utilise the full atonomy of my design :)
+I will be using MongoDB as the database for my application as I found it fairly easy to use and have some knowledge of it now.

 #### Fonts